-Each year, the CSL dinner is an important event where all the managers of CJ and the manufacturing companies of the Group, together with their spouse are invited to gather and celebrate.
-A speech from Chairman Bashir Currimjee, a music show, gifts were on the agenda.
-This exceptional evening was organised in March 2018 at Hilton Mauritius Resort & Spa, in collaboration with La Clef des Champs and Event Creators.
+Each year, the CL Annual Executive Diner is an important event where all the managers of CJ and the manufacturing companies of the CURRIMJEE Group with their spouse are invited to gather.
+Speech of the Chairman, Bashirali Currimjee, music show, gift, for an exceptional evening which was at Hilton Mauritius Resort & Spa, Wolmar, Flic en Flac, in collaboration with La Rose de Damas and Event Creators, on the 3rd March 2018.